nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   **Note:** All fields are optional but at least 1 of them must be present.
 <p aligin="center"><img src="images/EditEventExample.png" border="2px solid black"></p>
    Examples:
     * `editevent 1 n/CS2103T assignment d/2-4-2020 1200 t/NotImportant` edits the event of index 1 with the new name of CS2103T, new date and time of 2-4-2020 1200 and the new tag of NotImportant.
+(Expected result shown in above image.)
     * `editevent 1 n/CS2100` edits the event of index 1 with the new name of CS2103T.
     * `editevent 1 d/3-3-2020 1300` edits the event of index 1 with the new date time of 3-3-2020 1300.
     * `editevent 1 t/NotImportant` edits the event of index 1 with the new tag of Not Important.